shufflrr/userguide/src/presentations-uploading.md

 ![Uploading from the home page](img/presentations-upload-homepage.png)

 * From the "presentations" tab, go to the folder where you want to upload the presentation.
-Either click "upload" in the top bar or, select the sub-folder and click the down arrow.
+Either click "upload" in the top bar or select the sub-folder and click the three dots.

 ![Uploading from other pages](img/presentations-upload-otherpage.png)